What is an "Articulation Agreement"?

 The Office of Admissions does not send us your transfer credit summary until much later in the quarter.
 We are able to review and enter prerequisite credit into your portal to avoid delays in enrollment.

 Who evaluates my transcripts?

-If a course you have taken seems similar in content to one of our courses but your school is not listed, you can fill out a Petition for Course Substitution or Waiver form at the SoE undergraduate office.
-Submit this form along with a detailed course description and/or syllabus, your grade report for that class, and what text and/or chapters were covered in the class to the Undergraduate Office to be evaluated.
+If a course you have taken seems similar in content to one of our courses but your school is not listed, you can fill out a Petition for Course Substitution or Waiver form at the Baskin Engineering Undergraduate Advising Office.
+Submit this form along with a detailed course description and/or syllabus, your grade report for that class, and what textbook and chapters were covered in the class to the Undergraduate Advising Office to be evaluated.
 If you don't have all of the material listed above, try to submit as much information about the class as possible.

 When can I enroll?